GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 layout: 'layouts/blog-post.njk'
 title: Deprecating Web SQL
 description: >
-  The Web SQL Database standard was first proposed in April 2009 and abandoned in November 2010.
-  While it was implemented in WebKit and remained active in Blink, Gecko never implemented this feature and WebKit deprecated it in 2019.
-The W3C encourages those needing web databases to adopt Web Storage or Indexed Database.
-Web SQL has been deprecated and removed for third-party contexts in Chromium 97.
-Now Chromium 105 deprecates Web SQL in insecure contexts.
-The complete removal of the feature is planned for Chromium 107.
+  Web SQL was first proposed in April 2009 and abandoned in November 2010.
+Gecko never implemented it and WebKit deprecated it in 2019.
+Those needing web databases can use Web Storage or Indexed Database.
+Web SQL was removed for third-party contexts in Chromium 97.
+Chromium 105 deprecates Web SQL in insecure contexts.
+Complete removal is planned for Chromium 107.
 authors:
   - thomassteiner
 date: 2022-08-02